What is Action-Centred Leadership?

 Action-Centred Leadership and John Adair Background Information

-John Adair, born in 1934, British, developed his Action Centred Leadership model while lecturing at Sandhurst Royal Military Academy and as assistant director and head of leadership department at The Industrial Society.
+John Adair, born in 1934, developed his Action Centred Leadership model while lecturing at Sandhurst Royal Military Academy and as assistant director and head of the leadership department at The Industrial Society.
 This would have been during the 1960s and 70s, so in terms of management theories, Adair's work is relatively recent.

 - His work certainly encompasses and endorses much of the previous thinking on human needs and motivation by Maslow, Herzberg and Fayol, and his theory adds an elegant and simple additional organisational dimension to these earlier works.

 - Very importantly, Adair was probably the first to demonstrate that leadership is a trainable, transferable skill, rather than it being an exclusively inborn ability.